Breaking the Reclustering Barrier in Centroid-based Deep Clustering: Ethics Statement

 \subsubsection{Acknowledgments}

 We acknowledge EuroHPC Joint Undertaking for awarding us access to Meluxina at LuxProvide, Luxembourg.
-Also, we gratefully acknowledge financial support from the Vienna Science and Technology Fund (WWTF-ICT19-041) and the Federal Ministry of Education, Science and Research (BMBWF) of Austria within the interdisciplinary project "Digitize!
+Also, we gratefully acknowledge financial support from the Vienna Science and Technology Fund (WWTF-ICT19-041), the Austrian Science Foundation FWF (project I5113), and the Federal Ministry of Education, Science and Research (BMBWF) of Austria within the interdisciplinary project "Digitize!
 Computational Social Science in the Digital and Social Transformation".
 We thank the open-source community for providing the tools that enabled this work: PyTorch \citep{Pytorch}, NumPy \citep{NumPy}, Matplotlib \citep{Matplotlib}, and ClustPy \citep{ClustPy}.
 Lastly, we want to thank the anonymous reviewers who helped improve our work through their feedback.